MicrosoftDocs/azure-devops-docs/docs/pipelines/licensing/concurrent-jobs-vsts.md

 ## Self-hosted CI/CD
 _formerly private pipelines_

 If you want to run builds and releases on your own machines, then you need _self-hosted CI/CD_.
 You'll start by deploying our [self-hosted agents](../agents/agents.md) on your machines.
-You can register any number of these self-hosted agents in your VSTS organization for free.
+You can register any number of these self-hosted agents in your Azure DevOps organization for free.
 We charge based on the number of jobs you want to run at a time, not the number of agents registered.

-Your VSTS organization includes one self-hosted concurrent job free to get you started.
+Your Azure DevOps organization includes one self-hosted concurrent job free to get you started.
 Additionally, for each active Visual Studio Enterprise subscriber who is a member of your organization you get one additional self-hosted concurrent job.
 If you need additional capacity, you can buy more.
 There are no monthly time limits on self-hosted CI/CD.

 [Buy self-hosted CI/CD](https://marketplace.visualstudio.com/items?itemName=ms.build-release-private-pipelines)

 ## How a concurrent job is consumed by a build or release

-For example, consider a VSTS organization that has only one Microsoft-hosted concurrent job.
+For example, consider an Azure DevOps organization that has only one Microsoft-hosted concurrent job.
 This allows users in that organization to collectively run only one build or release job at a time.
 When additional jobs are triggered, they are queued and will wait for the previous job to complete.

 A release consumes a concurrent job only when it is being actively deploying to an environment.
 While the release is waiting for an approval or a manual intervention, it does not consume a concurrent job.